-Alice, a young American, arrives in the West of Ireland with no plans and no strong attachments—except to her beloved mother, who raised her on her own.
-Alice falls in love with an Irishman, marries him, and settles down in a place whose customs she struggles to understand.
-In the course of a single hot summer, she embarks on an affair that breaks her marriage and sets her life on a new course.
+In this “humane and lucid novel” (The New York Times), Alice, a young American, arrives in the West of Ireland with no plans and no strong attachments.
+She meets and falls in love with an Irishman, quickly marries him, and settles down in a place whose customs are unfamiliar.
+And then, in the course of a single hot summer, she embarks on an affair that breaks her marriage and sets her life on a new course.

-Years later, after working in war zones around the world, and in the immediate aftermath of her mother’s death, Alice finds herself back in Ireland and contemplating the forces that led her to put down roots and then tear them up again.
+Years later, in the immediate aftermath of her beloved mother’s death, Alice, having worked in war zones around the world, finds herself back in Ireland, contemplating the forces that led her to put down roots and then tear them up again.
 What drew her to her husband, and what pulled her away?
 Was her husband strangely complicit in the affair?
 Was she always under surveillance by friends and neighbors who knew more than they let on?

-“Molly McCloskey is one of Ireland’s finest writers” (Colum McCann) and Straying is at once a gripping account of passion and ambivalence and an exquisite rumination on the things that matter most: the definition of love, the value of family, and the meaning of home.
+“Short, intense, and emotionally precise” (Star Tribune, Minneapolis), Straying is at once a “ferociously well written” (The Guardian) account of passion and ambivalence and an exquisite rumination on the things that matter most.

 Molly McCloskey is the author of four works of fiction and the memoir Circles Around the Sun: In Search of a Lost Brother.
 Straying is her first work of fiction to be published in the US.
 She has served as writer-in-residence at Trinity College Dublin and University College Dublin, and in 2013, she held the Jenny McKean Moore Fellowship at George Washington University in Washington, DC.
 In 2015, she served as a judge for the PEN/Faulkner Award for Fiction.
 She is a citizen of both Ireland and the US, and she now lives in Washington, DC.